We have over 35 paid staff members who work across the county. See the location pages here for more detail about who works where.

 Fundraising Manager, Gavin Chappell -Bates – email@example.com

-Director of Finance and Resources, Fran Roberson – firstname.lastname@example.org
+Finance and HR Manager, Fran Roberson – firstname.lastname@example.org

 Central Support team: